gambledor/remote-connector/README.md

 # Remote Connector
-Remote connector opens an ssh interactive session to chosen remote computer.
+Remote connector opens an ssh interactive session chosen by a CLI menu'.
-It looks for a hidden file named *.remote_connections* into logged user home directory.
+The menu' is generated looking for a hidden file named *.remote_connections* into logged user home directory.
 The file content is an array of json object which syntax is, here below:
 ```json
 [